--Insert a filled needle into the needle-holder of the micromanipulator and tighten the screw.

--Orient the slide on the microscope stage with the posterior pole of the embryos toward the needle.
+- -Insert a filled needle into the needle-holder of the micromanipulator and tighten the screw. - -Orient the slide on the microscope stage with the posterior pole of the embryos toward the needle.
 Position the embryos in the light beam.
 While monitoring through the eyepiece, bring the first embryo to be injected to the right side of the field of view.
 Bring the focus to the embryo outline.
-This focal plane can be recognized by the sharp outline at the interface of the vitelline membrane and the chorion (see below).

--Manually bring the needle tip close to the embryo line with the naked eye (grab and move the distal end of the needle holder).

--Still monitoring with the naked eye, use the x and y knobs of the micromanipulator to bring the needle tip even closer to the first embryo of the row.

--Monitor the next steps through the eyepiece.
+This focal plane can be recognized by the sharp outline at the interface of the vitelline membrane and the chorion (see below). - -Manually bring the needle tip close to the embryo line with the naked eye (grab and move the distal end of the needle holder). - -Still monitoring with the naked eye, use the x and y knobs of the micromanipulator to bring the needle tip even closer to the first embryo of the row. - -Monitor the next steps through the eyepiece.
 Use the x and y knobs to hover the needle back and forth over the embryos, until you see its shadow across the field of view.
 Center the shadow in the field of view.
-Lower the needle tip with the z knob, until its tip enters the oil.

--Fine-tune the position of the needle tip with all 3 knobs to reach the final configuration (see schematic below).
+Lower the needle tip with the z knob, until its tip enters the oil. - -Fine-tune the position of the needle tip with all 3 knobs to reach the final configuration (see schematic below).
 The needle tip must be in the same focal plane as the posterior-most end of the embryo.

-Opening of the needle
+Opening of the needle [only if you did not sharpen your needles, see above]

--Set the pressure, such that after a short push on the manual pressure trigger (our setup works well with 45 psi), a droplet of liquid is released at the needle tip (plunged in oil).

--If no droplet is released, carefully bring the needle tip in contact with the chorion of an embryo (by moving the microscope stage, not the needle) and move the embryo up and down along the y-axis to rub the needle tip.
-Do this, while repeatedly pushing the pressure button, to see if the needle opens.
+- -Set the pressure, such that after a short push on the manual pressure trigger (our setup works well with 45 psi), a droplet of liquid is released at the needle tip (plunged in oil). - -If no droplet is released, carefully bring the needle tip in contact with the chorion of an embryo (by moving the microscope stage, not the needle) and move the embryo up